-- 1. Pour 300mL of DO Zero calibration solution into a calibration up, remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles.
+- 1. Pour 400mL of DO Zero calibration solution into a calibration up, remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
+Activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
 Wait until the temperature and DO measurements are completely stable. - 3.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.